Blog Header Logo

 Check your testing materials for accuracy on a yearly basis.
 Like most things, these materials can expire.
 When that happens, readings may be incorrect.

-Water tests should be completed before adding any Chemicals.
+Water tests should be completed before adding any chemicals.
 On that same note, pool chemicals can take up to a day (sometimes longer depending on the product) to have their full effect seen in a water test.
 Therefore, it is a good rule of thumb to wait at least 24 hours after adding chemicals to test your water again.

 Even if you test your water at home on a consistent basis, we recommend taking a sample to your local Leslie’s store for a free AccuBlue® water test to ensure all aspects of your water are within their proper ranges.